bxparks/AceTime/examples/AutoBenchmark/README.md

   AceRoutine v1.3.
 The sizeof `SystemClockLoop` and `SystemClockCoroutine` decreases 4 bytes on AVR, and 4-8 bytes on 32-bit processors.
 No signficant changes in CPU time.
+* In v1.7.4+, size of `ExtendedZoneProcessor` increases by 24 bytes on AVR, due to sizeof(MatchingEra) increasing by 6 bytes (1 pointer, 2 x `uint16_t`) times
+  a cache of 4 elements.
+It increases by 32 bytes on 32-bit processors, from MatchingEra increasing by 8 bytes (1 pointer, 2 x `uint16_t`) times a cache of 4 elements.

 ## Arduino Nano